JohanAanesen/CSAMS/docs/bredeNotes.md

 ```
 * Now adds to the table if the email is correct
 * Implemented check for valid hash
+* Changes password and added a new column in forgottenPass
+* Also logs password has been changed

 ### Wednesday 03/04/19